 Elsa growled, her ears turning red and her outstretched hands that were going to hold the woman clenching into fists.

 Nonetheless, Anna was able to nudge her mother forward.
-"You want some water?" she asked.
+"You want some water?"

 "Later," Mrs. Summers choked out, turning her face from Anna's chest to get easier access to air.
 "I can't swallow yet."